joshuacline/windick/README.md

 - Advanced List Sorting System (.LST) - Create lists to · Enable · Disable · Add · Delete ·
 -      · AppX · Drivers · Features · Components · Packages · Services · Tasks · Updates
 - Mount, deploy and administrate virtual hard disk images (VHDX) and WIM's from within recovery, or even Live in Windows
+- 10 Native VHDX-Boot slots are enabled in Slot-Mode for redundancy
 - Simplified 2 partition system.
 EFI / Data only.
 No MSR, no WinRE, no B.S. - Windows is contained in a single VHDX file
 - No dependencies or external applications, just $haZZam.cmd and Windows installation source
 - Customize Windows images with an endless number of packs/lists.
 Import/Export Drivers